There are many guides on how to be a leader.

 Typical toxic dynamics include:

-- Exaggerated social climbing (one-upping, throwing under bus etc. etc.)
+- Exaggerated social climbing (undermining, throwing under a bus etc. etc.)

 - Internal factions (tribalism)